etendosoftware/docs/compiled_docs.md

-As was just mentioned, DAL operates within a user context, and provides automatic security checking mechanisms to prevent the user from accessing data which according to the Etendo Security Model shouldn't be accessed.
+As was just mentioned, DAL operates within a user context, and provides automatic security checking mechanisms to prevent the user from accessing data which according to the Etendo Security Model should not be accessed.

 However, in most cases, the piece of code developed is contained within an object which in itself automatically provides part of the security checking,